 RESTful APIs rely on HTTP methods to perform actions on resources:

 RESTful APIs are everywhere, powering some of the most popular applications and services we use daily.
-Here are a few examples of their practical applications:
+Here are a few examples of their real-world applications:

-Platforms like Facebook, Twitter, and Instagram provide RESTful APIs that allow developers to integrate social media features into their applications.
-For instance, you can use these APIs to fetch user profiles, post updates, or display social media feeds.
+Platforms like Facebook, Twitter, and Instagram provide RESTful APIs that allow developers to integrate social media features into their apps.
+For instance, you can use the Twitter API to fetch tweets or post updates programmatically.

-Services like OpenWeatherMap and Google Maps provide RESTful APIs to access weather forecasts, geolocation data, and map visualizations.
-These APIs are commonly used in travel apps, logistics platforms, and more.
+RESTful APIs from services like OpenWeatherMap and Google Maps allow developers to access weather forecasts, geolocation data, and map visualizations.

 Learn the Basics of HTTP